-We hold academic parent awareness group workshop for every three months and cover below topics that relevant the new immigrant parents’ needs:
+We hold academic parent awareness group workshops every three months and cover below topics that make relevant the new immigrant parents’ needs:

 - How parents of immigrant students and school teachers and staffs can create positive communication with each other.